leamhc/leamhc.github.io/_pages/about.md

 ⋰ A Hong Kong-born financial reporter based in London.

-⋰ A data & video journalist covering finance, protests, and court news.
+⋰ A politics gradurate who produced video and data explainers.

-⋰ An Adobe software user, RStudio regular, and Python tinkerer.
+⋰ An Adobe user, RStudio regular, and Python tinkerer.

 ## Work Experience